stevenjlho/leetcode/solutions/199. Binary Tree Right Side View/README.md

 ## Intuition

-Using a depth-first search (DFS) approach that prioritizes the right subtree, It ensures that the rightmost node at each depth level is visited first.
+This solution leverages depth-first search (DFS) to traverse the tree, prioritizing the right subtree to ensure that the rightmost node at each level is visited first.

 ## Approach

 1. Create an array `result` to store the rightmost node at each depth level.
-2. Implement a recursive helper function `rightView` that traverses the tree.
+2. Implement a recursive helper function `rightView` that takes a node and its depth in the tree as arguments.
-   - If the current node is null, return, as there's nothing to process.
+   - If the node is null, return immediately.
+This handles the case of empty trees or leaf nodes.
-   - Check if the current depth is equal to the length of the result array.
-If true, it indicates this depth level hasn't been processed yet, so add the current node's value to `result`.
+   - If the current depth equals the length of the `result` list, it means this node is the first node being visited at this depth(hence, the rightmost), so its value is added to result.
-   - Recursively traverses first the right subtree and then the left subtree, ensuring that rightmost nodes are processed first.
+   - The function first recurses on the right child, then on the left child.
+This order ensures rightmost nodes are processed first.

-3. Call collect starting from the root node (`root`) with an initial depth of 0.
+3. Call `rightView` with the root node and an initial depth of 0.
 4. After the traversal, return the `result` array, which now contains the rightmost view of the binary tree.

 ## Complexity